 As I mentioned early this year, I won a scholarship to take a floral design class at teleflora headquarters.
 The class I decided to take was Creative Edge: East/West Fusion with Hitomi Gilliam.
 I just returned from the trip last week, and the class was completely amazing!
 I am thrilled that I got this opportunity to gain experience and grow.
 I expected to learn a lot about floral design, but this class went far beyond learning a few new techniques - it was learning a new thought process.

 There were many things that Hitomi said during the course which at the time were in relation to floral design, but they could easily be applied to virtually anything in life.
-For instance, she was talking about how sometimes the materials you have may not be exactly what you need to achieve a particular design, b
+For instance, she was talking about how sometimes the materials you have may not be exactly what you need to achieve a particular design, but rather than giving up on the design completely, you should try to think of a way to make the materials you have work for the design:

 "Nature gives you a lot, but sometimes it doesn't give you the right stuff."